 Delayed diagnosis is most likely to occur in younger women.
-Although women under 50 account for a small portion of all breast cancer cases, they account for 60 percent of settled medical malpractice lawsuits.
-Many doctors don’t take younger patients breast cancer concerns seriously.
+Although women under 50 accounts for a small portion of all breast cancer cases, they account for 60% of settled medical malpractice lawsuits.
+Many doctors don’t take younger patients’ breast cancer concerns seriously.
 Unfortunately, these preconceived notions may lead to delayed diagnosis and result in more extreme treatment.
 Doctors have a responsibility to take a woman’s breast health seriously at any age.
 There is no excuse for delayed diagnosis.

 There are a number of reasons a woman can have a delayed diagnosis.
 Patients file medical malpractice lawsuits for the following reasons: